-So, you’ve been using your smartphone for many things like ordering food, social networking, booking cabs, etc. Do you ever think that the smartphones you are using are smart or they are just some misspent gadgets?
-Well, the name says smartphone, but how smart they are?
-Is it just for the name?
-To answer whether smartphones are smart not just for the namesake, but in features-wise too, let’s go back in history and check out few instances & see how everything started.
+So, you’ve been using your smartphone for many things like ordering food, social networking, booking cabs, etc. Do you ever think that the smartphones you are using are smart, or are they just some misspent gadgets?
+Well, the name says smartphone, but how smart are they?
+Is it just for the title?
+To answer whether smartphones are smart, not only for the namesake but in features-wise too, let’s go back in history and check out a few instances & see how everything started.

 History in brief: